chinmay291/Multithreaded-Offline-Deduplication-Simulator-For-Primary-Distributed-Storage/README.md

 a server queries the DDI by acquiring a write lock for the appropriate shard.
 If an entry is found, it means that a duplicate block exists.
 If no entry is found, a new entry for the block is added.

+4. dataCenter.h: Contains a wrapper object which stores a list of all Servers and the extentServer present in the datacenter

+5. driver.cpp: Initiates Servers and their VMs and orchestrates the whole process of disk I/O operations occuring in the entire datacentre.
+It's mechanism of action is as follows:
+a.
+Initialize Servers

+b.
+Initialize VMs and open their input files

+c.
+While some VM still has inputs to process

+d.
+Schedule next VM and decide number of addresses it will proccess at most (Assuming that input for each type will be of type: logicalAddress R/W)

+e.
+For a read, simply convert logical to physical and read the block contents(ie. add the time)

+f.
+For a write, call the write() function

+g.
+After every n writes(n defined by user in config file), invoke the dupFinder() followed by garbageCollector()

+h.
+When a VM finishes processing all addresses from its input file, close the file

+i.
+When files of all VMs get closed, shut down the server thread

 ## Description of mechanism of action from a Server's viewpoint
 There are 3 main actions that a server performs:
 ### Handling a write request